Jeremyethridge/cpp_practice/notes.md

 Align - Used to ensure next object aligns properly Export - to make an object accessible from another file Global - Same meaning as EXPORT
+Import - To access an exported object
+End - placed at the end of each file
+DCB - Places byte (8-bits) sized constant in memory DCW - Places a half-word (16-bits) sized constant into memory DCD - Places a word (32-bits) sized constant in memory EQU - To give a symbolic name to a numeric constant .text - Makes assembly code callable by C

+Tiva C Launchpad TM4C123G microcontroller is used in this course:
+Processor : Cortex M4
+Flash : 256k
+Max Speed : up to 80MHz